Nikolija777/Artificial-Intelligence-BattleGround-2021/README.md

 # Artificial-Intelligence-BattleGround-2021

+I participated in this hackathon with a four-member team.
+The text of task is:

 Maps are generated depending on the round of the competition.
 The closer you get to the finals, the harder the map gets.
 A map is fair to all players.